Call for applications

-- From research teams or individuals with an established record of research into meningitis or associated disease
+- From research teams or individuals with an established record of research into meningitis or associated diseases.

 How decisions are made